 A meta awareness of the moment to moment quality of awareness can be compared to theatrical irony in that it’s a larger knowledge that contains a smaller one.
 The practice of awareness exists on different levels and itself requires awareness.

-Mindful meditation is not an end product of careful ceremony or stiff attitude but just that direction toward the more objective state of being.
+Mindful meditation is not an end product of careful ceremony or stiff attitude but just the sometimes faltering steps toward the more objective state of being.
 If distraction resolves into the here and now even just a little that is mindfulness, a transition and not an ending.

 We could say that meditation is the observation of the failure to meditate but as an ongoing process with no end result mindful meditation is denied failure just as much as success.